Raise your hand if you think Lent is 40 days. (Pick me! Over here!! Me! Me! Me!)

 But alas, last year I figured out that it is 47 days give or take.
 When you decide to give something up for FORTY days, that extra week can really test your resolve.

 Last year I gave up Face Book.
-I figured, I don't spend that much time on the computer, how hard can it be?
+I figured, I don't spend

 Surprise, surprise.

-It was way more time than I thought.
+way more time than I thought.

 I am feeling the need to free myself up from the constraints of the computer and other forms of technology for awhile.
 Hence the "Fifty Days of Freedom".
 (Forty-seven Days of Freedom just doesn't have quite the same ring.)
 Many days I do well with my computer time.
 Limit it.
 Leave it off.
 But some days I let it consume me.
 I get irritated with the kids when I can't finish what I'm reading, or irritated with the computer when it just. isn't. loading. fast. enough.
 Too much stress.